 Retrieves a file from an FTP server.
-This doesn't support SSL, but you might implement it yourself using the standard Python FTP library.
+Right now it doesn't support SSL, but you might implement it yourself using the standard python FTP library, and also if you need some special functionality.

 def source(self):

 tools.ftp_download('ftp.debian.org', "debian/README")

 self.output.info(load("README"))

 '''